Introduction

 A. Ephemerides

 The ephemerides describe, for each satellite in the constellation, various orbital parameters which allow the receiver to calculate the precise coordinates of the satellite at any moment.
 The parameters are based on the right ascension (RA) system of coordinates and the earth-centered, earth-fixed (ECEF), World Geodetic System 1984 (WGS84) datum.
-The receiver will typically convert the ECEF solution to latitude, longitude and height (LLH) relative to an ellipsoidal Earth model.
+The receiver will typically convert the ECEF solution to latitude ψ, longitude λ and height h (LLH) or North East Down (NED) relative to an ellipsoidal Earth model.
 The height may then be further converted to height relative to the geoid, which is essentially mean sea level.
 The ephemerides include:

 • the size or 'semi-major axis' of the orbit, α